stahta01/wxCode_components/trunk/wxCode/components/mmwx/ReadMe.txt

 -Made changes to reflect changes in mouse events since wx 2.4.
 -Since http://www.mindmatters.no no longer exists, I have changed the URLs for the hyperlink controls to http://www.codeblocks.org/.
 -Bumped version number to 1.1 since the changes are internal and should be backwards compatible.
--Reformated the code using AStyle in Code:Blocks.
-Feel free to do the same for your use.
+-Reformatted the code using AStyle in Code:Blocks.
+Feel free to do the same for your own use.
 -Reorganised files into src/, include/, etc. to meet wxCode's standards.
+-Added doxygen docs.
+-Cleaned up a bunch of unused variables and unnecessary code.

 Notes:
 -Define __MMDEBUG__ if you want the debug window.